5G-VICTORI-project/vios-infra/README.md

 # 5G-VIOS Installation Playbooks

-This repository contains the playbooks for automatically installing and configuring the different components of the `5G-VIOS` ecosystem.
+This repository contains the playbooks for automatically installing and configuring the different components of the `5G-VIOS` ecosystem within a cloud environment.

 ## Playbooks